thiagomiranda3/PlaystationMacro/README.md

 ## Settings

-You can create `settings.xml` using a text editor and place it in the same folder as `PS4Macro.exe` to override default settings.
+You can create `settings.xml` using a text editor and place it in the same folder as `PlaystationMacro.exe` to override default settings.

 | Setting | Description | Default
 | --- | --- | --- |